dengking/Linux-OS/docs/Programming/IO/IO-model/IO-multiplexing/Epoll/man-7-epoll.md

 When used as an edge-triggered interface, for performance reasons, it is possible to add the file descriptor inside the `epoll` interface (`EPOLL_CTL_ADD`) once by specifying (`EPOLLIN|EPOLLOUT`).
 This allows you to avoid continuously switching between `EPOLLIN` and `EPOLLOUT` calling `epoll_ctl(2)` with `EPOLL_CTL_MOD`.

-### Questions and answers

-0. What is the **key** used to distinguish the file descriptors registered in an interest list?

-The key is the combination of the **file descriptor number** and the **open file description** (also known as an "open file handle", the kernel's internal representation of an open file).

-1. What happens if you register the same file descriptor on an **`epoll` instance** twice?

-You will probably get `EEXIST`.
-However, it is possible to add a duplicate (`dup(2)`, `dup2(2)`, `fcntl(2)` `F_DUPFD`) file descriptor to the same **epoll instance**.
-This can be a useful technique for filtering events, if the duplicate file descriptors are registered with different events masks.

-2. Can two epoll instances wait for the same file descriptor?
-If so, are events reported to both epoll file descriptors?

-Yes, and events would be reported to both.
-However, careful pro‐ gramming may be needed to do this correctly.

-3. Is the epoll file descriptor itself poll/epoll/selectable?

-Yes.
-If an epoll file descriptor has events waiting, then it will indicate as being readable.

-4. What happens if one attempts to put an epoll file descriptor into its own file descriptor set?

-The epoll_ctl(2) call fails (EINVAL).
-However, you can add an epoll file descriptor inside another epoll file descriptor set.

-5. Can I send an epoll file descriptor over a UNIX domain socket to another process?

-Yes, but it does not make sense to do this, since the receiving process would not have copies of the file descriptors in the interest list.

-6. Will closing a file descriptor cause it to be removed from all epoll interest lists?

-Yes, but be aware of the following point.
-A file descriptor is a reference to an open file description (see open(2)).
-Whenever a file descriptor is duplicated via dup(2), dup2(2), fcntl(2) F_DUPFD, or fork(2), a new file descriptor referring to the same open file description is created.
-An open file description con‐ tinues to exist until all file descriptors referring to it have been closed.

-A file descriptor is removed from an interest list only after all the file descriptors referring to the underlying open file description have been closed.
-This means that even after a file descriptor that is part of an interest list has been closed, events may be reported for that file descriptor if other file descriptors referring to the same underlying file description remain open.
-To prevent this happening, the file descriptor must be explicitly removed from the interest list (using epoll_ctl(2) EPOLL_CTL_DEL) before it is duplicated.
-Alternatively, the application must ensure that all file descriptors are closed (which may be difficult if file descriptors were duplicated behind the scenes by library functions that used dup(2) or fork(2)).

-7. If more than one event occurs between epoll_wait(2) calls, are they combined or reported separately?

-They will be combined.

-8. Does an operation on a file descriptor affect the already col‐ lected but not yet reported events?

-You can do two operations on an existing file descriptor.
-Remove would be meaningless for this case.
-Modify will reread available I/O.

-9. Do I need to continuously read/write a file descriptor until EAGAIN when using the EPOLLET flag (edge-triggered behavior)?

-Receiving an event from epoll_wait(2) should suggest to you that such file descriptor is ready for the requested I/O operation.
-You must consider it ready until the next (nonblocking) read/write yields EAGAIN.
-When and how you will use the file descriptor is entirely up to you.

-For packet/token-oriented files (e.g., datagram socket, terminal in canonical mode), the only way to detect the end of the read/write I/O space is to continue to read/write until EAGAIN.

-For stream-oriented files (e.g., pipe, FIFO, stream socket), the condition that the read/write I/O space is exhausted can also be detected by checking the amount of data read from / written to the target file descriptor.
-For example, if you call read(2) by asking to read a certain amount of data and read(2) returns a lower number of bytes, you can be sure of having exhausted the read I/O space for the file descriptor.
-The same is true when writing using write(2).
-(Avoid this latter technique if you can‐ not guarantee that the monitored file descriptor always refers to a stream-oriented file.)